 What is an Ed.D. in Nursing Education?

-Given the shortage of nurses, and the importance of nurse educators to the process of addressing this shortage, a good argument could be made that nobody saves more lives than an exceptional and committed nurse educator.
+Given the shortage of nurses, and the importance of nurse educators in addressing this shortage, a good argument could be made that nobody saves more lives than an exceptional and committed nurse educator.

 Types of Ed.D. in Nursing Education Programs

-Health Professions Education
+Ed.D. in Health Professions Education

-Ph.D. vs. Ed.D. in Nursing Education
+Ph.D. vs. DNP vs. Ed.D. in Nursing Education

 Earning an Ed.D. in Nursing Education